 Explore a new nature spot near you and then relax and read outside.
 Being out of doors has to be a family event and ingrained in children for them to grow up with a love for the outdoors.
 Even my avid reader was encouraged to lay a blanket in the yard or lay on an outdoor swing to do her reading and take in the sunshine.
 There is nothing quite like lying on a blanket and looking up at the sky and feeling the warm breezes caress your face while you delve into a good book!

-We would sometimes go visit my mom in the country where these is less ambient light and do some star gazing there- start with the stargzing basics, like finding the big dipper and add a new thing to look for each time.
+We sometimes go visit my mom in the country where these is less ambient light and do some star gazing.
+Start with the stargzing basics, like finding the big dipper and add a new thing to look for each time.
+Creating an interest in Astronomy at an early age is not only a great way to encourage interest in STEM learning early on, it can also help stimulate a love of our natural world.

 Going on picnics is great fun for children and adults alike, even if you just picnic in your own back yard!
 There are so many ways you can spend time as a family outdoors together even if you do not have the ability to travel.